r3vn/rszurro/README.md

 # rszurro

-**'rszurro'** is a simple daemon written in [Rust](https://www.rust-lang.org) that monitors Modbus registers from a serial bus and send their values to [Home Assistant](https://www.home-assistant.io) via REST API whenever they change.
+**rszurro** is an IoT-focused daemon written in [Rust](https://www.rust-lang.org) that monitors sensors from various sources and distributes data to different endpoints.

-It is mainly designed to integrate serial Modbus devices that are physically unreachable from your Home Assistant server.
+It is formerly designed to integrate raw sensors that are physically unreachable from an [Home Assistant](https://www.home-assistant.io) server.

 ## Building

-To build rszurro, ensure Rust is installed, clone the repository, navigate to the project directory, and run:
+To build rszurro, ensure Rust is installed, also the lm_sensors monitor requires sensors.h provided on debian by the **libsensors-dev** package.

+Clone the repository, navigate to the project directory, and run:

 ```sh
 cargo build --release